szuke/xtuple-extensions/docs/TUTORIAL4.md

 - From the app home, click `Setup` -> `Configure` -> `Database`
 - You'll need the `Install Extensions` privilege, which you'll have automatically as an admin user in the `ADMIN` role
 - On the `Install Extension` panel, type `xtuple-ice-cream` and click the checkbox
-- When you get the success message, restart the browser and you'll see that `xtuple-ice-cream` is all there
+- When you get the success message, restart the browser and you'll see that the ice cream business objects are there
+- Best yet, when you upgrade your server, this extension will get reinstalled on the appropriate version automatically

-### How would I publish my own npm package?
+### How do I publish my own npm package?

 Each npm package is defined by its `package.json` file.
 Look at code in the file `/path/to/xtuple-extensions/sample/xtuple-ice-cream/package.json`:
 ```js